-- SDRA 6 (Docklands) and 10 (North East Inner City): The Climate Action Energy Statement must demonstrate how the proposed development is District Heating Enabled and will connect to the 'Docklands and Poolbeg' DDHS catchment. - SDRA 7 (Heuston and Environs), SDRA 8 (Grangegorman/Broadstone) SDRA 11 (St. Theresa's Garden and Environs), SDRA12 (Dolphin House) SDRA 14 (St. James Medical Campus & Environs SDRA 15 (Liberties and Newmarket Square): The Climate Action Energy Statement will be required to investigate possible connections or interconnections to existing heat networks in these areas, to ultimately create a district heating 'node - 30 Additional information in respect to ensuring that a development is 'District Heating Enabled' is provided can be found in the Dublin City Council 'Dublin District Heating System Technical Information Pack for Developments' which is available for download at: https://admin.dublincity.ie/sites/default/files/media/file-uploads/2018-08/20180216_Technical_Information_Pack_for_Developers DCC_002.pdf
+- SDRA 6 (Docklands) and 10 (North East Inner City): The Climate Action Energy Statement must demonstrate how the proposed development is District Heating Enabled and will connect to the 'Docklands and Poolbeg' DDHS catchment. - SDRA 7 (Heuston and Environs), SDRA 8 (Grangegorman/Broadstone ) SDRA 11 (St. Teresa's Garden and Environs), SDRA12 (Dolphin House) SDRA 14 (St. James's Healthcare Campus and Environs SDRA 15 (Liberties and Newmarket Square): The Climate Action Energy Statement will be required to investigate possible connections or interconnections to existing heat networks in these areas, to ultimately create a district heating 'node'.